-- We focussed our Group audit scope primarily on the audit work at five significant components (from continuing operations) including the Parent Company, which were subject to full scope audit procedures. - These significant components comprise 80% of Group Revenue from continuing operations. - The group audit team audited all significant components with the exception of the Singapore, Germany and Australia divisions which were audited by local BDO member firms in the respective countries. - The Group audit team issued the group instructions, ensured involvement in the risk assessment and set the overall audit approach and strategy with the component auditors at the planning stage.
+Significant components We focussed our Group audit scope primarily on the audit work at five significant components (from continuing operations) including the Parent Company, which were subject to full scope audit procedures. - These significant components comprise 80% of Group Revenue from continuing operations.
+The group audit team audited all significant components with the exception of the Singapore, Germany and Australia divisions which were audited by local BDO member firms in the respective countries.
+The Group audit team issued the group instructions, ensured involvement in the risk assessment and set the overall audit approach and strategy with the component auditors at the planning stage.
 The Group audit team performed remote reviews of the significant components working papers.
-The Group audit team attended several virtual conference meetings with the component auditors throughout the planning, fieldwork and completion stages of the - · All testing was performed by BDO Member Firms under the direction and supervision of the Group audit team.

-Specified audit procedures

-- There were four components which were considered for specific audit procedures. - Specified audit procedures were performed to address the risk of material misstatement limited to our significant risk on revenue recognition within these components.
-All other balances were scoped in for analytical review procedures. - This specific scope audit testing was performed on components that contribute an aggregate of 18% of the Group Revenue from continuing operations. - These specific audit procedures were performed by both BDO and a UK non-BDO Member firm, and the Group audit team directed the work for the specified procedures through the issuance of detailed instructions, briefings and performing a review of selected working papers on significant risk areas. - In addition a full scope audit was completed on the Cory Brother Division by a BDO UK component team.
+The Group audit team attended several virtual conference meetings with the component auditors throughout the planning, fieldwork and completion stages of the audit.
+All testing was performed by BDO Member Firms under the direction and supervision of the Group audit team.
+Specified audit procedures - There were four components which were considered for specific audit procedures.
+Specified audit procedures were performed to address the risk of material misstatement limited to our significant risk on revenue recognition within these components.
+All other balances were scoped in for analytical review procedures.
+This specific scope audit testing was performed on components that contribute an aggregate of 18% of the Group Revenue from continuing operations.
+These specific audit procedures were performed by both BDO and a UK non-BDO Member firm, and the Group audit team directed the work for the specified procedures through the issuance of detailed instructions, briefings and performing a review of selected working papers on significant risk areas.
+In addition a full scope audit was completed on the Cory Brother Division by a BDO UK component team.
+Remaining components The remaining 21 components were scoped in for analytical review procedures to confirm our conclusion that there were no significant risks of material misstatement in the aggregated financial information.
+All of the analytical reviews were completed by the group audit team or BDO member firms with the exception of one component which was subject to analytical review performed by non-BDO Member firms.